-There are different explanations of different 6 levels of vegetarianism or different types of diets vegetarians do-follow.
-Here I wanted to explain the difference I understand from my point of view out of those Latin-like terms of vegetarianism.
-If you like to add something or oppose, you can for sure, explain it by your comment.
+There are different explanations for different 6 levels of vegetarianism, or different types of diets vegetarians do follow.
+Here I wanted to explain the difference I understand from my point of view of those Latin-like terms of vegetarianism.
+If you like to add something or oppose it, you can for sure explain it by your comment.

-Let’s take a brief look below at types and levels of vegetarianism:
+Let’s take a brief look below at the types and levels of vegetarianism:

 Type 1 – Pescatarian (Pescetarian)

 These types of vegetarians are the ones that will choose not to eat any kind of meat or animal flesh other than fish.
 Although the term isn’t used very often, there are many people who are choosing to adopt this type of vegetarian diet.
 Normally they do so because of health issues or before they decide to move on to become a full-fledged vegetarian.